Dysautonomia After COVID: A Personal Story of POTS, Symptoms, and Recovery

 • Compression garments to support circulation

-• Pacing and heart rate monitoring to stay below my “crash” threshold
+• Pacing and heart rate monitoring to stay below my crash threshold

 Family and the Shifting Normal

-There’s grief in that, not just mine, but theirs.
+There’s grief in that—not just mine, but theirs.

 The Science Behind the Symptoms

 This isn’t rare.
-It’s just under-recognized.
+It’s just under-recognised.

-🧡 What Recovery Looks Like Now
+What Recovery Looks Like Now

 • Being able to cook without collapsing

-• Taking short walks without palpitations
+• Taking short walks without severe palpitations

 • Accepting rest without guilt